gaebar/social-media-blog-api/readme.md

 ## Background

-When building a full-stack application, we're typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.
+In building a full-stack application, we generally focus on two aspects: the frontend, which displays information to the user and collects inputs, and the backend, which manages the persistent information.

-This project will be a backend for a hypothetical social media app, where we must manage our users’ accounts as well as any messages that they submit to the application.
-The application will function as a micro-blogging or messaging app.
-In our hypothetical application, any user should be able to see all of the messages posted to the site, or they can see the messages posted by a particular user.
-In either case, we require a backend which is able to deliver the data needed to display this information as well as process actions like logins, registrations, message creations, message updates, and message deletions.
+This project entails creating a backend for a hypothetical social media app.
+This backend will manage user accounts and the messages they submit to the application.
+The app will function similarly to a micro-blogging or messaging platform.
+Within this hypothetical setup, users should be able to view all messages posted on the site, or filter to see messages from a specific user.
+To support these functionalities, we require a backend capable of handling data retrieval and processing actions such as logins, registrations, and message creations, updates, and deletions.

 ## Database Tables

-These will be provided in a sql script, and a ConnectionUtil class that will run the sql script is provided:
+The necessary database tables will be provided in a SQL script, along with a ConnectionUtil class to execute the script:

 ### Account
 ```